Detecting Axion-Like Particles with Primordial Black Holes: Hawking Radiation from Primordial Black Holes

 A black hole is expected to emit particles constantly near its event horizon, and this phenomenon is called Hawking radiation~\cite{Hawking:1974rv}.
 In this section, we review particle spectra of Hawking radiation, mostly following \cite{Coogan:2020tuf}.
 Particles directly produced from black holes are called primary particles, while particles from the result of interactions of primary particles are called secondary particles.
 The number of produced primary particle $i$ per unit time per unit energy from a black hole with mass $M$ is given by~\cite{Hawking:1974rv, Page:1976df, MacGibbon:1990zk}

 where $\mu_i$ and $g_i$ are the mass and the degree of freedom of particle $i$, $\Gamma_i$ is the greybody factor, $T_H = 1/(8 \pi G M)$ is the Hawking temperature, and the plus and minus signs correspond to whether the produced particle is a fermion or a boson, respectively.
 The spin-dependant greybody factor approaches the geometrical optics limit $\Gamma_i = 27 G^2 M^2 E^2_i$ for high energies.
-We use \textbf{BlackHawk} package~\cite{Arbey:2019mbc, Arbey:2021mbl} to get the grey body factor $\Gamma_i$.
+We use \textbf{BlackHawk} package~\cite{Arbey:2019mbc, Arbey:2021mbl} to get the greybody factor $\Gamma_i$ of non-rotating PBHs.
 The particle rest mass cuts the evaporation spectrum to $E_i \geq \mu_i$.
+Note that the greybody factor used in \textbf{BlackHawk} assumes massless particle production, but this should have a minimal effect on our result except for $m_a \gg T_H$.

 We are interested in the photon spectrum of Hawking radiation, which includes the primary spectrum and the secondary spectrum from decay and final state radiation (FSR) of primary particles.

 with

 Note we ignore the three-body decay from $\mu^{\pm}$ and $\pi^{\pm}$.
 These processes are safe to be ignored because they are much heavier than the energy range we are interested.